For The Record

 11. “The budget that is hand-delivered to every congressman’s and senator’s office is calculated on a cash basis, that is, the government only counts dollars as they are received from taxpayers and spent by government only counts dollars as they are received from taxpayers and spent by government agencies.
 This says the ‘deficit’ for 2005 was $319bn.
 In contrast, the financial report was issued without a press release and measures government activity on an accrual basis—when income is earned or expenses are incurred, although no cash may have yet been transferred.
 According to the report, the US obligated itself to spend $760bn more than it collected from taxpayers in 2005, so the ‘net operating cost’ was $760bn. . . .”
 (Idem.)

 12. “ . . .
 The budget says that the national debt is $8.3 trillion; the report indicates that the present value of our obligations is more like $49 trillion.
 That unimaginable sum is how much money we must set aside today to pay the full Social Security and Medicare benefits that Congress has already promised.
 The budget says Americans’ personal share of the national debt is $28,000; the report says it is $156,000.
 That means that a family of five owes roughly $750,000.
 As David Walker, US comptroller-general, says, you owe your government the equivalent of a luxury home, only you do not get to live in it.
 You only get the mortgage.
-[Italics are Mr. Emory’s.] . .”
+[Emphasis added.] . .”
 (Idem.)

 13. To date, analysts observing the violence engulfing the Middle East have focused on one or another real [or imagined] cause—“the U.S. wants to control Iraqi oil ”; the Iraqis [or Iranians] want to bankrupt the American economy by pricing oil in euros instead of dollars”, etc. Sounding the keynote to this broadcast, Mr. Emory notes that the violence itself is driving up the price of oil and precipitating an enormous transfer of wealth from the pockets of every individual and institution [public or private] on earth!
 It is Mr. Emory’s opinion that it is this transfer of wealth and its results that are the goal of the Underground Reich!!
 Note that the “Israeli-Palestinian mess” is not “simmering down” and the Saudis are financing Hamas; the Iranians are financing Hezbollah.
 Of course, Iran and Saudi Arabia are two of the world’s largest oil producers, and benefit from the “mess” not “simmering down.”
 Note that the price of oil began its current enormous climb in 2003, the year in which the Bush administration launched the invasion of Iraq.
-“Since the price of oil began its rocky but seemingly inexorable climb above $40 a barrel in 2003, there has been widespread debate about what is driving it.
-Crude bears have contended higher energy prices are heavily influenced by a ‘risk premium’ amid fears of terrorist or political disruption to supply.
-Bulls, conversely, acknowledge a premium, but say it is far less important than the soaring demand from developed and developing countries amid ever-tightening supply.
-So far, the bears have been punished mightily, while the bulls have been among the best-compensated investors in the world.
-‘Clearly, there is some risk premium,’ said James Melcher, manager of Balestra Capital, a New York-based hedge fund that has notched up strong returns in recent years, in part thanks to energy-related bets.
-‘If the Israeli-Palestinian mess simmers down, Venezuela settles down and the Iran situation progresses in a benign way, I think oil will come down to maybe $55 or $60—but it isn’t going back to the $40s.’”

 (“Fear Factor and Soaring Demand Blamed for Crude Price Leap” by Kevin Morrison and Stephen Schurr; Financial Times; 7/5/2006; p.
 6.)